e-yi/hin2vec_pytorch/README.md

 - some tricks not implemented
   - sampling the same type of nodes
-  - binary regulation for meta path vectors
   - learning rate decay

-Maybe the sampling approach will be added later, but the binary regularization is a bit tricky.

 - may be more robust comparing to the original implementation